 I am Liz, a stay at home mom of 2.
 Liz’s home daycare is located in the Willowbrook area and provides care for children 1-6 years old.
 We spend our days, exploring local parks and making crafts.

 I plan on opening a home daycare in the Berryhill area, with transportation services to Berryhill elementary and Markhill elementary.

 Home Daycare Financial Plan

-In this section, we’re going to work out how much you need to charge your clients in order to turn a profit.
-Let’s face it, making money is kind of the point and if this venture isn’t going to provide you with the extra cash you want, what’s the point?
+In this section, we’re going to work out how much money you need to charge your clients in order to turn a profit.
+Let’s face it, having positive cash flow is kind of the point and if this venture isn’t going to provide you with the extra cash flow you want, what’s the point?
 And although there aren’t a ton of start-up costs for opening a home daycare, there are operating costs that can cut into your profits.
 Here we will create a budget for expenses, and touch on tax planning.

 Sure, we would all love to charge the highest rate possible.
 Who doesn’t want to make a fortune at their home business? but that’s not always feasible.
-In order to attract clients, you will have to charge rates that are competitive with other businesses in your area.
-Remember however, that running a daycare is a lot of work.
+In order to attract clients, you will have to charge rates that are competitive with other child care services in your area.
+Remember, that being a child care provider is a lot of work.
 You will be working long hours, with few breaks So, don’t undercharge yourself, either.

 So how do you determine what to charge?